 On the other hand, I also get answers that I call ‘the end of the road’ goals: “We want our marketing to help us get at least 400 paying customers within 6 months and become profitable” (a request made by a B2B enterprise sales startup after raising a $4 million seed with not even a single paying customer ) or “we aim to be acquired by one of the big guys for a 9 digit number no later than 12 months from today.”

 Guys, I don’t know how to kick off the marketing with such goals.
 Heck, I don’t even know if that’s feasible when I just start working with a startup.
 Marketers need something in between – Here it comes:

 The goal of marketing differs between companies and stages.
-But generally speaking, and in a very high level, it is to reach out to your audience, grab their attention, analyse their response (and project insights back internally), win their trust and increase the chances of them converting (to sales opportunities or to active users).
+But generally speaking, and in a very high level, it is to reach out to your audience, grab their attention, analyze their response (and project insights back internally), win their trust, and increase the chances of them converting (to sales opportunities or to active users).

 Why do you even need marketing to accomplish those?

-And second, you need marketing to outereach your audience at scale.
-These’s a very (low) limit to the contact points you can create leaning on your sales force alone.
+And second, you need marketing to outreach your audience at scale.
+There’s a very (low) limit to the contact points you can create leaning on your sales force alone.

-Long story short, you need marketing because you need to win the battle of perception and trust and brand awarenss, and that’s a different game than building a superior product.
+Long story short, you need marketing because you need to win the battle of perception and trust, and brand awareness, and that’s a different game than building a superior product.
 A whole different game.

-That’s done through branding and growth activities that, if done correctly, support AWARENESS and POSITIONING among your target audience in ameasurable ways.
+That’s done through branding and growth activities that, if done correctly, support AWARENESS and POSITIONING among your target audience in measurable ways.